 air conditioning, reduce energy usage.
 As well as this, the hotel has an electric car charging point and an electric vehicle, which runs on electricity provided by the solar panels, reducing the hotel’s carbon footprint.

 ‘Ocean, mountain, and garden views all await you at the luxurious Ravana Garden.
-Enjoy the Spa treatments with the sounds of crashing waves behind you or explore one of the nearby National Parks.’
+Enjoy the Spa with the sound of waves behind you.’

-Gift: An outdoor cooking session and ancient ‘Madal’ fishing experience, only when quoting ‘Kiwano’ & booking direct here>
+Gift: An outdoor cooking session and ancient ‘Madal’ fishing experience.

 From $153 USD per night (incl. all 3 meals, drinks & snacks)

 Watch the sunset from the rooftop bar

 Take a dip in the warm Sri Lankan coast

 Outdoor wood fire cooking sessions

 ‘Try the private breakfast experience, nearby the Kalamatiya Bird Sanctuary’

 Witness the incredible natural surroundings with a cycling tour through the village and paddy fields.
 If you’re lucky, you’ll witness beautiful peacocks, wild rabbits & a mongoose